 With so many amazing restaurants across this sprawled-out city, it can be tough to find just the right dining experience at just the right location.
 It can be even more of a challenge when looking for a multi-course meal created by an artistic chef who shows a progression and sources only the freshest, in-season ingredients.
-Here are 20 of the most impressive tasting menus, omakase and kaiseki meals in Los Angeles.
+Here are 20 of the most impressive Los Angeles tasting menus, omakase experiences and kaiseki meals.
 Please proceed with caution; reading this will cause you to become hungry.

 1. Alma [CLOSED]